petergeoghegan/amcheck/README.md

 10](https://www.postgresql.org/docs/current/static/amcheck.html).
 This
-externally maintained version of the extension, which is formally named `amcheck_next` to avoid conflicts with `contrib/amcheck`, provides the same functionality to earlier versions of PostgreSQL.  `amcheck_next` also exists to provide additional verification checks that do not yet appear in stable PostgreSQL `contrib/amcheck` releases.
+externally maintained version of the extension, which is formally named `amcheck_next` to avoid conflicts with `contrib/amcheck`, provides the same functionality as PostgreSQL 11's `contrib/amcheck` to earlier versions of PostgreSQL.

 It is safe (though generally not useful) to install `amcheck_next` alongside `contrib/amcheck`.